-If your company is insured for Workers’ Compensation through Western National Insurance, the supervisor and employee should call Telephonic Nurse Triage – Advocacy 24/7 Hotline at (877) 764–3574.
+- If your company is insured for Workers’ Compensation through Western National Insurance, the supervisor and employee should call the 24/7 Work Injury Nurse Line at (855) 607-7548.
 (Other insurance providers may have a specific triage line as well.)
 A nurse will assess the injury and help the injured employee determine if they need to seek medical attention.
 An employee can elect for first aid treatment at the employer’s location.
 The employer should make sure the first aid kit is stocked.

-If the employee is recommended for medical treatment outside the employer’s facility, the call from Western National’s Advocacy Hotline will automatically transfer to the First Report of Injury (FROI) in-take line where an in-take specialist will complete the FROI for the employer.
+- If the employee is recommended for medical treatment outside the employer’s facility, the call from Western National’s Work Injury Nurse Line will automatically transfer to the First Report of Injury (FROI) in-take line where an in-take specialist will complete the FROI for the employer.